-- Select a county, demographic or the state from the "Select an Index" drop-down. - 2 When the corresponding dashboard loads, explore the data points on Potential Access, Pathways to Care and Realized Access.
-When you hover over a data point, a pop-up box will show additional detail. - 3 Click the "download" icon in the lower right corner to download the workbook as an image file.
+- Select a county, demographic or the state from the "Select an Index" drop-down. - When the corresponding dashboard loads, explore the data points on Potential Access, Pathways to Care and Realized Access.
+When you hover over a data point, a pop-up box will show additional detail. - Click the "download" icon in the lower right corner to download the workbook as an image file.

-Access the raw data in Excel by downloading our workbook from TKTK LOCATION.
+Access the raw data in Excel by downloading our workbook from our website.

-Additional information about the Access to Care Index, including a detailed methodology, can be found on our website.
-[LINK]
+Additional information about the Access to Care Index, including a detailed methodology, can be found here.